 The FDIC included federally licensed firearms retailers and other companies in the firearms and ammunition industry – some of the most heavily regulated businesses in the country – on this list of high-risk businesses without any evidence or justification.
 Due to this deliberate action on the part of the Obama Administration, some banks have ended relationships with legal and legitimate companies solely based on their industry.
 The FDIC has indicated it will take incremental steps to end this indiscriminate targeting of the firearms industry.
 For example, the FDIC claims they now require bank examiners to disclose all recommendations to cease banking relationships with a written explanation of what law or regulation they believe is or was being violated.
 However, there is no evidence that this discrimination has ended.
 It is clear that legal, legitimate businesses, licensed by the federal government, are being choked off from the financial system without cause.

-According to a survey of firearms retailers, individuals engaged in the business of manufacturing and dealing in firearms and ammunition products have experienced being refused services by financial institutions simply because they were engaged in the lawful commerce of firearms and ammunition.
-Additionally, firearms retailers have reported facing discrimination from internet search engines, social media platforms, payment processors, insurance companies and other service providers not covered by the FDIC.
-This discrimination and refusal to provide goods and services results in higher costs of doing business and increased prices for consumers exercising their Second Amendment rights.
+According to a survey of firearms retailers, individuals engaged in the legal manufacturing and sale of firearms and ammunition products have experienced being refused services by financial institutions simply because they were engaged in the lawful commerce of firearms and ammunition.
+Additionally, firearms retailers have reported facing discrimination from internet search engines, social media platforms, payment processors, insurance companies, and other service providers not covered by the FDIC.
+This discrimination and refusal to provide goods and services results in higher costs of doing business and increased prices for consumers exercising their Second Amendment rights

 Points of Interest

 - In 2015, Kansas became the first state to introduce the Firearms Industry Nondiscrimination (FIND) Act with HB 2311.